This video demonstrates the process of configuring SiteSync between two Sitefinity CMS website environments - source and destination:

 NOTE: The environment-specific settings can be applied directly on the destination environment via changing the configuration files or be handled via config transformations in case of a CD setup.
 There are no limitations to the approach you prefer, the important part is to ensure your source and destination environments have matching configurations, and only the environment-specific settings differ.

 The first step in setting up SiteSync is to install the SiteSync module.
 By default, this module is disabled, and you must enable it before working with SiteSync.
 To install the module, follow these steps:

 NOTE: The SiteSync module needs to be installed on both source and target environments.
 Repeat the above steps for any environment that will be used as either source or destination.

 To access SiteSync and promote content, you must grant all users that will be promoting content from the source environment the proper permissions to access the SiteSync module.
 Users in the Administrators role have access to the SiteSync module by default.
-For more information, see Administration: Security and authentication.
+For more information, see Permissions.